kfaseela/toc/projects/kubeflow/adopter-interviews/kubeflow-adopter-interview-nvidia.md

 Integration was smooth overall.
 The Trainer API was straightforward and the Kubernetes-native design was praised.
 Three challenges were encountered:

-1. Large-scale configuration guidance: When users brought very large workloads, there was no clear documentation on configure Trainer for high-scale scenarios.
+1. Large-scale configuration guidance: When users brought very large workloads, there was no clear documentation on configuring Trainer for high-scale scenarios.
 A specific configuration parameter was not exposed in the API at the time.
 NVIDIA contributed the fix upstream and it was merged.

 2. Job status visibility for non-Kubernetes users: the NVIDIA Run:ai platform abstracts Kubernetes from end users.
 At the time, Trainer's status exposure was limited.
 This has been significantly improved in V2.
 NVIDIA presented this at KubeCon ~1 year ago; maintainers linked the talk to an upstream tracking issue without being asked.